Undergraduate courses: GLG1-GLG3

 INTRODUCTION TO EARTH SCIENCE 101: 1st semester (February - June)

 This is a stand-alone semester credit offered jointly by the Departments of Geology and Geography.
 The course consists of lectures, tutorials, practicals, essays and a field trip and offers a broad introduction to Earth Science.
 Details of the EAR101 course are in a separate handbook.
 Please refer to it.

 Students wishing to proceed to the second year of Geology (and/or Geography) must have passed both Earth Science 101 (EAR101) and Geology (GLG) 102 (Geography, GOG102).
 An aggregate pass in Geology 1 may be awarded provided that all subminima in both credits have been obtained.
 NB: Earth Science 101 can be aggregated with either Geology 102 or Geography 102 to obtain credit in Geology 1 or Geography 1, but not both.
-Please refer to the EAR101 and Geology Student Handbook for details of the course and for lecture venues.
+Please refer to the related student handbooks in the Online Resources section for details of the course contents and rules.

 GEOLOGY 102: 2nd semester (July - October)